This Website

 Here's another excellent view of the insides of this rare Cap Gun.

-Many thanks to Rich Hall, one of our advertisers
+Many thanks to Rich Hall.

 Balantyne Buffalo Bill